-Distillation Column Tray Two-Phase Flow CFD Simulation
+Distillation Column Tray Two Phase Flow, ANSYS Fluent CFD Simulation Training

 The present problem simulates two-phase flow of air and water in a distillation column tray.

 This product includes Geometry & Mesh file and a comprehensive Training Movie.

 There are some free products to check the service quality.

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, and WhatsApp.